egalli64/swdex/README.md

 ## Startup
 - Start Docker Desktop (if on Windows/MacOS)
 - Start RabbitMQ: docker start rabbitmq
-- Start Kafka: docker compose up -d
+- Start Kafka: docker compose up -d (in the repository root)
 - Start the Spring Services:
     - eureka-server
     - config-server
     - api-gateway
     - then all the other services
+      - the dockerized one should start in Docker!

 ## Shutdown
 - Stop the services